 After wet curing, the pastrami is then coated with a secret rub that tastes to be mostly black pepper and coriander, and then it is refrigerated for a day or two.
 Then it is smoked, refrigerated for a day or two, and finally, the day it is to be served, it is boiled.
-That's a carver at Katz's below.
+That’s a carver at Katz’s above.

 A sneaky shortcut to copy Katz pastrami

 To do it all the way from scratch there are several time consuming steps:

 You can eliminate the step (1) and go straight to step (2) by buying a good corned beef.
 But beware, not all commercial corned beef is the same.
 Some are poor quality and some have up to 35% of its weight injected water and salt.

 Making your own corned beef and turning it into pastrami means that you can make it to your taste.
 Like cloves?
 Gahead.
 Want sugar in the rub?
 I won’t tell on you.
 Want more smoke?
 Who’s gonna stop you?
 More pepper?
 Bless you.
 Trust me, boychik, do it yourself and you will eat shards of meat packed with spicy flavor and silky richness mit groys fargenign.
 Surprisingly, the smoke wraps its fingers into everything without being obvious.
 Forgive me if I kvell.